NavUWB/SAFinalProj/README.md

 MVC web application with a basic sensor hub for pulling in data from sensors for eventual serving to end users.

 # Goals
-Show data of different sources being pulled into our database.
+Show data from different sensors/sources being pulled into our data warehouse (database for our simplified implementations).

 Securely serve the data to end users.

 # Needs
 / Sensor Hub